llm-bible/llm-bible.github.io/_publications/court2024shortcomings.markdown

 ---
 layout: publication
-title: Shortcomings Of Llms For Low-resource Translation: Retrieval And Understanding Are Both The Problem
+title: Shortcomings Of Llms For Low-resource Translation\: Retrieval And Understanding Are Both The Problem
 authors: Court Sara, Elsner Micha
 conference: "Arxiv"
 year: 2024